Lancia Stratos: New Stratos

 The New Stratos weighs 1247 kg and is claimed to accelerate to 100 km/h in 3.3 seconds and on to a top speed close to 200 mi/h.
 While shorter than its donor car, the New Stratos is a little larger than the original Stratos, with a length of 4181 mm, 1971 mm wide and 1240 mm tall.
 There were reports that given sufficient interest a small production run of up to 25 cars could be possible.
 Ferrari did not consent to this plan, and forbade its suppliers to support the project.
 However, on 10 February 2018, Italian coachbuilding firm Manifattura Automobili Torino of Paolo Garella announced that it would be commencing with the production of the originally planned 25 cars.

-Replicas

-Over the years, the Stratos has inspired several companies to build replicas or kit cars.
-In the February 1989 edition, the British magazine Car tested a Stratos clone called HF2000 by a company called Transformer.

-Since 2007, Hawk Cars Ltd has offered their HF2000/HF3000 series with a choice of Alfa Romeo, Lancia or Ferrari engines, including the original 2.4 litre V6 Dino engine.
-In a 2009 episode of the British car TV show Top Gear, a Hawk HF3000 was featured.

-Lister Bell Automotive produces a Stratos replica called STR.
-Napiersport Ltd. (a.k.a.
-SuperStratos) previously produced a model called the Corse.
-Both are also offered with a choice of (Italian) V6 or V8 engines.
-Sales or production numbers of the replicas are not reported.
+In popular culture

+The Autobot character Wheeljack from the Transformers franchise transforms into an Alitalia-sponsored Stratos in the Generation 1 toy line and its cartoon adaptation, albeit with the Alitalia markings on the toy intentionally misspelled as "Alitalla" (presumably to avoid trademark infringement).
+Earlier samples of the character's toy from Takara's Diaclone toy line (where most of Transformers' character designs came from) were sold with a Marlboro-inspired livery.